nipy/nipy.github.io/code-of-conduct/index.md

 #### Be careful in the words that you choose:

-We value professionalism and courtesy in all our interactions, and take responsibility for our own speech.
-Be kind to others.
+We value courtesy, kindness and inclusiveness in all our interactions.
+Therefore, we take responsibility for our own speech.
 Do not insult or put down other participants.
 Harassment and other exclusionary behaviour are not acceptable.
-This includes, but is not limited to:
+In particular, please be careful to avoid:

+- Personal insults.
 - Violent threats or language directed against another person.
 - Sexist, racist, or otherwise discriminatory jokes and language.
-- Posting sexually explicit or violent material.
+- Any form of sexual or violent material.
 - Sharing private content, such as emails sent privately or non-publicly, or unlogged forums such as IRC channel history.
-- Personal insults, especially those using racist or sexist terms.
-- Unwelcome sexual attention.
 - Excessive or unnecessary profanity.
 - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
 - Advocating for, or encouraging, any of the above behaviour.